Page contents

 Are you moving road signs so they don't end up as an obstructions?

-Yes, this has been considered across the town centre scheme in an effort to reduce street clutter where possible.
+Yes, this has been considered across the town centre scheme to consolidate road signs and reduce street clutter.

 Are you narrowing the pavements anywhere?

-The only location where we have not been able to provide 2.2m width is by a new bus shelter on the north side of The Borough.
+A new bus shelter on the north side of The Borough is the only location where the pavement will be narrower than the recommended width.
 This is to accommodate waiting passengers and support bus usage, which is another key objective of this project.

 What is the 'greening' shown on the plan?

-The greening on the plans are planted areas which sit level with the pavement, rather than planters which sit on the pavement.
-Having planted areas level with the pavement are preferred as they help absorb heat, reduce surface water runoff and provide wildlife habitats.
+The ‘greening’ are planted areas which sit level with the pavement, rather than planters which sit on the pavement.
+Planted areas which are level with the pavement help absorb heat, reduce surface water runoff and provide wildlife habitats.
 They also require less manual watering than planters.

-The planters currently in the town which are being used to narrow Downing Street will be removed ahead of construction.
+The planters which are being used to narrow Downing Street will be removed during construction.

 Delivering the improvements